 A BCP is a collection of resources, actions, procedures, and information that is developed, tested, and held in readiness for use in the event of a major disruption of operations.

 Business continuity planning helps prepare U of T units to maintain mission‐critical operations after any emergency or crisis, and may take effect once an incident has been dealt with through the Crisis or Routine Emergency Framework, and in order to ensure “business as usual” for our critical functions.

-Advanced planning can help mitigate the impact that a disruptive event may have on a unit/the University and speed recovery back to an operational status.
+Advanced planning can help mitigate the impact that an extraordinary operational interruption may have on a unit/the University and speed recovery back to an operational status.